 - 1.1.
-For the reasons set out below, the Authority has decided to: - (1) impose on Mr Johnson, pursuant to section 66 of the Act, a financial penalty of £200,000 for breaches of Statements of Principle 1 (integrity) and 4 (relations with regulators); and - (2) make an order, pursuant to section 56 of the Act, prohibiting Mr Johnson from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm.
+For the reasons given in this notice, the Authority hereby: - (1) publishes a statement of Mr Johnson's misconduct (a "public censure"), pursuant to section 66 of the Act for failing to comply with Statements of Principle 1 and 4.
+Mr Johnson provided verifiable evidence of serious financial hardship.
+Had it not been for his reduced financial circumstances the Authority would have imposed a financial penalty of £200,000; and - (2) makes an order, pursuant to section 56 of the Act, prohibiting Mr Johnson from performing any function in relation to any regulated activity carried on by an authorised person, exempt person or exempt professional firm.
+This order will take effect from 19 May 2016. - 1.2.
+The public censure takes the form of this Final Notice which will be published on 19 May 2016 on the Authority's website.